-Definition of ECONOMETRICS
+Definition of econometrics

 : the application of statistical methods to the study of economic data and problems

-Origin of ECONOMETRICS
+Origin and Etymology of econometrics

 blend of economics and metric

 First Known Use: 1931See Words from the same year

 Econometricians are economists who use math and statistics to measure economic data.

 How It Works